James McManus (Iowa politician)

 James McManus (10 November 1804 – 15 February 1879) was an American politician.

 McManus was born in Newark, Delaware, on 10 November 1804.
 He settled on Long Island, New York, where he worked as a stonemason at Fort Hamilton.
 McManus married Mystic, Connecticut native Sarah Whittlesey on 10 March 1831.
-He moved to Iowa in 1813, and sent for his wife and seven children the next year.
+He moved to what is now Iowa in the 1830s, and sent for his wife and seven children the following year.
 They lived in Davenport, and owned a farm.

 Politically, McManus was affiliated with the Whigs and served in the first convocation of the Iowa General Assembly in 1846 as a member of the Iowa House of Representatives.
 He was also the founding treasurer and a founding trustee of Iowa College, established in the same year.
 McManus died on 15 February 1879.